jjinux/doc-code-verify/README.md

 TODO
 ----

-It can't handle non-absolute directory names.
-Use File.fullPathSync to fix this.

 Handle symlinks in the documentation or code.
 Get rid of the place where I'm catching an exception to work around symlinks.